 Start with simple projects and know your skill level.
 Many projects that appear easy at first glance, such as changing the towel bars in a bathroom, get more complicated if a piece of plaster gets ripped off the wall when the old towel bar is removed.
-Plumbing in particular, he cautions, often is harder than it looks.
+Plumbing in particular often is harder than it looks.

-Before getting their hands dirty, all homeowners should have a basic set of tools: hammer, tape measure, X-ACTO knife, utility knife, adjustable crescent wrench, joint and screwdrivers, both flat-head and Phillips.
-An electric screwdriver, for example, makes an enormous difference if you’re assembling furniture from Ikea or elsewhere.
+Before getting your hands dirty, you should have a basic set of tools: hammer, tape measure, X-ACTO knife, utility knife, adjustable crescent wrench, and both flat-head and Phillips screwdrivers.
+An electric screwdriver makes an enormous difference if you’re assembling furniture from Ikea or elsewhere.
 For projects that require expensive tools you’ll only need once, consider borrowing or renting what you need.
 Do the math on each tool.
 Are you going to use it once or once a year?
 If so, buying secondhand could be a good idea.